pdhoff/US-counties-data/README.md

 * land area (US census)
 * socioeconomic status (USDA)

-Sadly, information on these variables requires merging several different datasets.
+Information on these variables requires merging several different datasets.

-To generate the dataframe file `USCountiesData.rds`, source the `merge.r` file in an R session.
+To generate the data files `UScounties.rds` and `UScounties.csv`,  source the `merge.r` file in an R session.
 This will source several `USCxxx.r` files, each one of which loads a different raw dataset and creates a dataframe.
-Then the code loads the dataframes, merges them and saves the result.
+Then the code loads the dataframes, merges them and saves the result to the working directory.